kfl/muddy/README.md

 on the documentation for BuDDy, available in $MUDDYHOME/buddy/doc/buddy.ps

 MuDDy consists of three modules:

   * `bdd` implementing the functionality of the BuDDy `bdd.h` header
   * `fdd` implementing the functionality of the BuDDy `fdd.h` header
   * `bvec` implementing the functionality of the BuDDy `bvec.h` header

 Each module has a sig/mli file.
 In this file you can find:

   * Short documentation of the types and values.
   * A comparison to the BuDDy C types and function declarations.

-You should be aware, that there is the general difference between MuDDy and BuDDy that when you use MuDDy, reference counting of BDD nodes are managed automatically.
+You should be aware, that there is the general difference between MuDDy and BuDDy that when you use MuDDy, reference counting of BDD nodes is managed automatically.

 Identifiers are almost the same in MuDDy-SML and MuDDy-OCaml.
-However, since SML and O'Caml disagrees about what exactly makes up an identifier there are some minor differences:
+However, since SML and O'Caml disagrees about what is a valid identifier there are some minor differences:

     MuDDy-OCaml:  MuDDy-SML: